scifir/scifir-units/README.md

 Scalar units and vector units are the central objects of scifir-units.
 They store a value and a set of dimensions, as units on science do.
 Scalar units are just normal values, while vector units have a value and a direction to which the vector points to.

 Scalar units can operate with other scalar units, as well as with numeric primitive types.
 Functions like abs(), sqrt() and to_string() are supported.
 They have functions to operate with strings, and functions to operate with streams.

+Scalar units can have any dimension of the SI system of units, or, also, any **custom dimension**.
+A custom dimension is a dimension with an arbitrary name, which is commonly used inside some fields of science when there's no name for a needed dimension.

 An example of use of an scalar unit is the following: